-Trees can typically be taken for approved but intense weather condition can take its toll.
-It is very important to keep trees healthy and aim to prevent diseases or weather condition damage.
+Trees can typically be taken for granted but intense weather condition can take its toll.
+It is very important to keep trees healthy and try to avoid illness or weather damage.

-One of the very first things you can do is discover the trees you want to look after and their specific requirements.
-If you’re uncertain about the kind of tree you have, there are many resources online to help you, such as the Forestry Commission Tree Name Trail.
-When researching trees, the main points to look out for are:
+Among the first things you can do is discover the trees you want to take care of and their specific requirements.
+If you’re not exactly sure about the type of tree you have, there are lots of resources online to assist you, such as the Forestry Commission Tree Name Trail.
+When researching trees, the main things to look out for are:

 - Kind of soil needed

 Once you know more about your trees, follow these 5 ideas to keep your trees durable and healthy.